pickpj/ev-morse/README.md

 # ev-morse
-I've never written code in C before (using llm's to their full potential). :) <br>
+I've never written code in C before (using LLM's to their full potential). :) <br>
 The code allows for the binding of multiple commands to a single key. (single, double, long press, ... any morse combination)<br>
 Uses sudo privileges because it monitors the keyboard.
-Not sure how else to do it, maybe this is some cybersecurity cardinal sin <br>¯\\_ (ツ) _/¯ <i>oh well</i>.
-So make sure to read the code, it's less than a 100 lines.
+Not sure how else to do it, maybe this is some cybersecurity cardinal sin. <br>¯\\_ (ツ) _/¯ <i>oh well</i> So be sure to read the code, it's less than 100 lines.
 # Usage
 The number following event varies, check with `sudo evtest /dev/input/event0` and increasing the number gradually
 ```